williamaiworld/ai-responses/README.md

 # ai-autocomplete
-An app that uses OpenAI to complete type-ahead completions for text input.
+An app that uses OpenAI to give responses for text input.